 1. Are my symptoms really hernia symptoms or something else?

 It’s important to ask your hernia surgeon if they are sure that your symptoms are from a hernia and not a muscle strain.
 Muscle strains often mimic hernia symptoms.
 When this happens, the hernia doctor will not feel a bulge during the office visit.
 Having inguinal hernia surgery for a muscle strain is not in anyone’s best interest.
 In our practice one in 6 patients diagnosed with a hernia elsewhere has a strain and not a hernia.
+People with a muscle strain often have pain at night and even in bed.
+Activities like rolling over in bed or getting in and out of the car are often uncomfortable.
+Patients with hernias rarely every have symptoms when they are in bed at night.

 2. Do I need to have hernia surgery now?